 Know what funds you have coming in

 If you have steady employment lined up, this step should be easy.
 This number would be your monthly take-home salary, or what you get paid after taxes, healthcare, etc. are taken out.
 If you don’t have a steady job lined up, do your best to estimate your average monthly intake.
 You can do this by searching around on cost of living websites like Expatisan to figure out what everyday items costs.
 Many expat bloggers have also shared their own experiences finding work abroad.
 If you have monthly debts that you’ll need to pay in U.S. dollars, then it’s very important you know what the exchange rate is between the dollar and whatever currency you’ll be paid in.
-This will help you understand what percentage of your pay will go to those bills and what you still have to spend.
+This will help you understand what percentage of your income will go towards paying bills.

 Find the right neighborhood

 Try to keep your budget in mind when you’re searching for the right neighborhood.
-Finding a place near public transportation might help eliminate the need for cars and taxis by finding a place close enough to walk to work or take public transportation.
+Finding a place near public transportation might help eliminate the need for a car and taxi.
 It might also mean ruling out that London apartment with the picturesque view of Big Ben.
 It looks like a fairy tale, but as one of the most expensive cities in the world, chances are you’re going to be paying a premium for that London view.
 This is where using EX currency converter can come in handy.
 Know what your money is worth in your new destination.
 Is the view more important to you or is it more important to have that money available to travel or go out with your new friends?
 You can use GoodMigrations’ Neighborhood Explorer to find the best neighborhood for you in the top global expat cities.
 When you’re budgeting for your home, you should also keep in mind any fees associated with renting in your new city.
 For example, you may be responsible for paying for the required credit check or for providing first and last months’ rent up front.